tojikoumori/GS1-eng-to-PSP/README.md

 ## Creating the EBOOT

-1. Download [FrogGBA](https://github.com/tzubertowski/FrogGBA) , /// and the pre-made ICON0 and PIC1 in the Utilities release (or you can make your own!)
+1. Download [FrogGBA](https://github.com/tzubertowski/FrogGBA) , and the everything in the Utilities release

-**Inside your PSP SD card:**

-1. Navigate into this directory: PSP > GAME, and drop ///
+2. Place the contents of the Utilities release in a folder
+3. Double click 'froggba_xmb.py' and follow what it says - it will ask you to point it to your ROM, ICON0/PIC1 paths, and some settings preferences+
+4. It will build a folder, ready to drop into this directory inside your PSP SD card! -> PSP > GAME